 It is also noted that depending on the sea condition of the transit, the operational effectiveness of watchstanders aboard ships are gradually degraded with higher severity of sea conditions.

-It is also noted that depending on the sea condition of the transit, higher severity of sea conditions gradually degrades the operational effectiveness of watchstanders aboard ships.
+Depending on the sea condition of the transit, higher severity sea conditions gradually degrades the operational effectiveness of watchstanders aboard ships.